-There are limited options in Chitkul, since it's a small village on the India-Tibet border.
-I stayed at Zostel Chitkul which was a wonderful property where I met tons of other travellers that I ended up travelling to Spiti.
+There are limited options for accommodation in Chitkul since it's a small village on the India-Tibet border.
+I stayed at Zostel Chitkul which was a wonderful property where I met tons of other travellers with whom I ended up travelling to Spiti.
 The place can get really popular around the weekends.
 I saw a lot of people going back disappointed because the entire hostel was booked out.
 Thankfully, I had made prior reservations.

 Things to do in Chitkul

 One of the best parts about Chitkul is that there's no network connectivity here whatsoever.
 This village is so beautiful that you can spend days here completely disconnected from the outside world.
 There are a few hikes that you can do around Chitkul.
 You can even walk up to the first check-post on the India-Tibet border.
 Apart from that, visit Hindustan ka Akhri Dhaba for a hearty Indian meal.
 From here, you can find a short-cut to go down to the bridge.
 Cross that bridge and explore the other side.
 It's breathtakingly beautiful.
 To know more about Chitkul in-depth, take a look at my article on Delhi to Chitkul: A Complete Travel Guide to Chitkul Village.